 Know your numbers so you won’t fumble.
 Find out more about the legal loan limits you ought to know as a financially responsible adult.

-While many people strive to be debt-free, the fact is that most of us rely on some form of credit to pay for our day to day expenses as well as life’s big purchases.
-Think: using credit cards to earn rewards on purchases and getting a home loan to pay for one’s dream home.
-This is where adequate knowledge on loans and their respective limits shines.
+While many people strive to be debt-free, the fact is that most of us rely on some form of credit to pay for our day-to-day expenses as well as life’s big purchases.
+Think: using credit cards to earn rewards on purchases and getting a personal loan to pay for big-ticket items or events, such as weddings.
+This is where adequate knowledge of loans and their respective limits shines.

-Nobody can deny how confusing these jargons can be, but it pays to educate yourself so you are empowered to take better charge of your personal finances.
+Nobody can deny how confusing this jargon can be, but it pays to educate yourself so you are empowered to take better charge of your personal finances.

 This article on legal loan limits serves as a useful guide perfect even for beginners.
 Read on for the details pertaining to property, car and unsecured loans.
 Time to impress your significant other, family and buddies as you become a (more) financially responsible adult!